Robot vacuums is one of 21st century’s most innovative products.

-Another issue for me is the price, even though this looks better, has more bells and whistles (virtual wall, remote, etc.) the price is a little bit too high for me.
-The performance compared to the Neato is virtually even and this one takes longer to clean a room and may cause damage to furniture as it bumps into them.
+Another issue for me is the price.
+Even though this looks better, has more bells and whistles (virtual wall, remote, etc.) the price is a little bit too high for me.

-This would be great for the techy home owner who likes to fiddle with technology as the 880 has an IR remote and a couple of lighthouses that act as a wall or door depending on the settings.
+This would be great for the modern homeowner who likes to fiddle with technology as the 880 has an IR remote and a couple of lighthouses that act as a wall or door depending on the settings.
 A bit pricey but it’ll still do the job.

-If you’d tell me five years ago that a Chinese brand can complete with a big named brand like a Neato, I would have laughed at your face but Xiaomi has stepped up their game with their product simply known as the MI robot vacuum.
+If you’d tell me five years ago that a Chinese brand can complete with a big named brand like a Neato, I would have laughed at your face.
+But Xiaomi has stepped up its game with its product simply known as the MI robot vacuum.